Ordisoftware/Hebrew-Calendar/README.md

 **What's new in the latest version 9.0**

-- Added select day on click in the visual month view.
+- Added select a day in the visual month view.
 - Added day context menu for in the visual month view.
+- Added mouse tracking effect when hover a day box.
 - Added celebration verses board and command-line option.
 - Changed month view to show sun times instead of moon when using sun omer.
 - Some fixes and improvements.